 - Combine the water and lemon juice.

 - Separately, heat the soymilk to 160F (71C) in a large pot.
 Be sure to stir constantly to keep the soymilk from burning on the bottom.
-If you don't have a thermometer, you can bring it just to a boil, then remove from heat and stir for 2-3 minutes to cool.
+If you don't have a thermometer, you can bring it just to a boil, then remove from heat and stir for a minute or two to cool.

 - Stand the spoon or spatula straight down into the milk to cause the spinning motion of the milk to stop.